The Ultimate Guide to: The Quilter Nations Series

 England

-With a rich rugby tradition and a strong track record, England is always a formidable force in the Autumn Nations Series.
+With a rich rugby tradition and a strong track record, England is always a formidable force in the Quilter Nations Series.
 Known for their tactical gameplay and physicality, they are looking to reclaim their place at the top of European rugby.

 Star Player: Maro Itoje – The experienced lock is known for his tenacity at the breakdown and hard ball running.